AfolabiOlaoluwa/marley-spoon-roda/README.md

 # README

-My solution is based on the response from the Headless API called Contentful.
+My solution is based on the response from the Headless API called Contentful API.
 I have used the contentful_model SDK to render a solution.
 ##### Framework...

 My solution is based on RODA.
 You can read up on RODA on https://roda.jeremyevans.net/.
-I used RODA because it serves more request that Hanami, Sinatra, Grape, and because it is closer to Rack in performance.
-Its memory consumption is low compared to Hanami, Sinatra, Grape and it is lightweight.
+I used RODA because it serves more request that Hanami, Sinatra, Grape, Rails API, and because it is closer to Rack in performance.
+Its memory consumption is low compared to Hanami, Sinatra, Grape, Rails API and it is lightweight.

 ##### Ruby Version